 He has a passion for teaching his members to be everyday missionaries.
-He currently enjoys warm southern living along with his wife Jennifer and two daughters, Natalie and Annabelle.
+He enjoys warm southern living with his wife, Jennifer, and two daughters, Natalie and Annabelle.

 Pastor Brian Pechman began his ministry at a mission in western Canada in 2000 with a desire to connect with the unchurched to connect them to Jesus.
 In 2006, he moved to serve a congregation in California with that same passion.
 In 2011, he moved to help establish an outreach–focused school ministry connected with an outreach-minded church in the community of Pooler, Georgia.
 He has served as the Chairman of Evangelism in multiple districts and as a consultant for various workshops.

 He brings a love for the lost and more than twenty years of outreach experience in a variety of mission settings to the Everyone Outreach workshop.
 He lives in Savannah, Georgia with his wife, Angela, and five children: Caleb, Abigail, Naomi, Lydia, and Asher.